 Similarly, by diverting the considerable railway traffic that now serves the existing port from the city core’s many level crossings, the proposed new port would reduce much of the congestion misery on Vancouver’s highways and byways, and avoid having to spend an estimated additional $3.5 billion to eliminate those bottlenecks.

 The savings thus produced ($6.5 billion, and more to come) would go a very long way to creating the new port ($10 billion estimated); ultimately replacing most if not all of the existing port facilities and freeing that waterfront real estate for higher use and the consid-erable additional revenue it would generate.

 The Port of Vancouver began in a virtual wilderness.
-The Province of BC gave most of the shoreline of Burrard Inlet to the CPR to entice them to extend their rail line from Port Moody to Granville, as Vancouver was then known.
-That gift set the stage for the Port of Vancouver to become Canada’s largest and most diversified, although today, more than a century later, it is out of space and real estate has become prohibitively costly and really not available at all.
+In 1887, the Province gave much of Burrard Inlet’s south shore to the Canadian Pacific Railway to entice it to extend its main track from Port Moody to Granville, as Vancouver was then known.
+That gift set the stage for the Port of Vancouver to become Canada’s largest and most diversified, although today, more than a century later, it is out of space — real estate has become prohibitively costly and really not available at all.
 Nor is there room to manoeuver.
 Rail and other congestion create huge supply chain inefficiencies, and the noise and lighting necessary to the port’s round-the-clock operations annoy its neighbours in the increasing numbers of condo-minium towers.
 Canada’s busiest port needs room to grow — and as stated above, there really isn’t any.

 Transport Minister Marc Garneau has called for a review of Canada’s ports to ensure that they can meet the country’s needs for decades to come.
-The Port of Vancouver cannot.
-The potential port facilities at Jervis Inlet are ideal and there is room for decades of growth.
+Here on the west coast, the port we propose on Jervis Inlet can do that; for reasons stated, the Port of Vancouver simply cannot.

 The balance of this website demonstrates how this new port can be brought into being.